 - Unusually sensitive teeth

 According to WebMD, 30-50% of children grind their teeth.
 When their baby teeth emerge, many babies grind their teeth to relieve pain as part of the teething process.
 Another peak time for teeth clenching is when children lose baby teeth, and their permanent teeth start to erupt.
 These situations are temporary in most cases, but children whose bruxism creates malocclusion between the upper and lower jaws are more likely to continue bruxing into adulthood.
 Often, children unknowingly grind their teeth while sleeping, like many adults.
-If you suspect your child may be grinding or clenching his teeth, visit a dentist.
 A thorough checkup can reveal tell-tale signs of tooth wear on molars.

 Bruxism is hard on your jaw joints, or temporomandibular joints (TMJs), located directly in front of your ears.
 These joints attach your lower jawbone, or mandible, to your skull on the temporal bone.
 Grinding and clenching your teeth during sleep places great force, equal to hundreds of pounds, on your teeth.
 Many people are less likely to grind during daylight hours, because they will not tolerate the same amount of force while they are awake.